hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/UObject.md

 `GetArchetype` gives you the template object that was used.
 For example, the UObject you get from a BP editor sub object editor (with `BlueprintEditor->GetSubobjectEditor()->GetDragDropTree()->GetSelectedItems()`) is the same than the returned archetype of the component that lives in the preview world.

+# GEN_VARIABLE
+These objects are templates, meaning they aren't owned by an actor component instance but by the supposed owning actor class (get it by using `GetTypedOuter<UClass>()`)

 # Virtual functions details
 - [Actor Load/Init Function Cheatsheet](https://ikrima.dev/ue4guide/gameplay-programming/actor-tick-lifecycle-flow/actor-lifecycle-diagram/)